Yassine-Serroukhe-Idrissi/First_Odoo_Project/README.md

 __08-07-2022__
 I fixed yesterday errors tried to change the status field info from the wizard but i still got new errors

+__13-07-2022__
+Fixed the errors of last time made the wizard work for changing status and added print button to print report